-"We're always in the market looking for more storage," said Xcel's Kurt Haeger, managing director of wholesale planning for the Colorado utility company.
-In a gas storage presentation last week to the Colorado Public Utilities Commission, Haeger and officials from other regional pipeline and utility companies stressed the need to add more storage in the Rockies to meet gas-fired power generation growth.
+“We’re always in the market looking for more storage,” said Xcel’s Kurt Haeger, managing director of wholesale planning for the Colorado utility company.
+In a gas storage presentation earlier this month to the Colorado Public Utilities Commission, Haeger and officials from other regional pipeline and utility companies stressed the need to add more storage in the Rockies to meet gas-fired power generation growth.
 Storage helps supply reliability and lowers price volatility, Haeger noted.

 By the end of next year, Xcel expects to have 1,057 MW of wind energy in Colorado, nearly four times the current 282 MW.
 Because windpower is intermittent, Xcel needs back-up gas supply for gas-fired generation to be available when the windpower isn’t an option.

-"You never know when the wind is going to blow, so to the extent that the wind is [intermittent] gas would be the most likely fuel on the margin," Haeger said.
+“You never know when the wind is going to blow, so to the extent that the wind is [intermittent] gas would be the most likely fuel on the margin,” Haeger noted.

 But storage also can be expensive to develop.
 About 5 Bcf of base gas alone could cost a Rockies storage company at least $25 million in today’s market.
 And although the right geology can be found in the region, today there are only eight storage fields operating in Colorado (seven if you combine the Asbury and Fruita fields in Mesa County; they are operated as one field).
 Two more are being planned: NGS Investments’ Windy Hill project, which would be the region’s first bedded salt storage field; and AES’ Totem storage project in Arapahoe County, which has been sitting in the planning stages for many years.